US Embassy Reopens in Venezuela After Seven Years

 Highlights

-The United States reopened its embassy in Caracas, Venezuela, after seven years.
+The United States reopened its embassy in Venezuela after seven years of non-recognition.

 The reopening signals a potential shift in relations between the US and Venezuela.